cyberRobotic/Intel-Realsense-Ubuntnu-Mate/README.md

 cmake .
 make
 ```
+It is important to have dot after cmake and the file name CMakeLists.
+If this is not there than will it not make an excutable file.
 This will genrate an object file with the name samme name as the cpp file.
 The exutable/ object file will bee in green
 ```Diff
 + hello_librealsense2